openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 to gain new educational insights we have yet to realize.
 Decision making at edX should be data-driven and based on this collected data.

-This data is one of our most valuable assets and it should be and it should be a first-order concern.
+This data is one of our most valuable assets and it should be a first-order concern.
 Save everything (disk is cheap).
-Fire lots of events.
 The more data we are able to collect about users, behavior, and system state now, the more opportunities we’ll have to improve our decision-making in the future.